Disney+ Reportedly Developing An Obi-Wan Kenobi Limited Star Wars Series

 Kenobi’s last cinematic appearance was in Revenge Of The Sith, as he embarked on his self-exile to the planet Tatooine to covertly watch over Luke Skywalker (Mark Hamill).
 Many theories suggest that any new spin-off could focus on the years between Skywalker’s infancy to adulthood, during which time Kenobi could have embarked on many adventures of his own, without breaking established canon.

-As mentioned earlier, reports of this nature have long been circling the internet, however, this latest news makes the most sense given the current landscape of Disney’s plans for their streaming service.
+As mentioned earlier, reports of this nature have long been circling the internet.
+However, this latest news makes the most sense given the current landscape of Disney’s plans for their streaming service.
 On the Star Wars front, the new trilogy started by J. J. Abrams will come to a close in 2019, with only The Mandalorian currently in production for the streaming service.
 Seeing how Disney’s other plans for Star Wars content are only in development stages right now, such as the Cassian Andor (Diego Luna) series, the Rian Johnson-helmed trilogy, and the D. B. Weiss and David Benioff trilogy, an Obi-Wan miniseries could be just what the company, and fans of the franchise need.

 Reception of The Last Jedi has been the most divided of any Star Wars property, with many industry insiders attributing that reaction as the reason for the failure of Solo.
 Giving audiences a mini-series featuring a fan-favorite character from the Star Wars universe may just be what Disney needs to do to win over the goodwill of the fans, while also creating an entry point for new audiences into the franchise as well.